Crystalis: Reception

 The original NES version of Crystalis was praised for its advanced graphics, high quality soundtrack, and elaborate plot.
 For their review of the Nintendo Switch emulated port of Crystalis in the SNK 40th Anniversary Collection, Switch RPG noted that "Crystalis features one of the best soundtracks from the NES era".
 Critics remarked that the story and art design seemed to draw heavily from the Hayao Miyazaki anime film Nausicaä of the Valley of the Wind.
 The main criticism of the game was its repetitive gameplay, as many enemies can be overcome by continuous rapid pressing of one button.
 The reviewer "Pocket Squirrel" also mentioned flawed collision detection in his review for RPGFan.
 IGN ranked Crystalis #42 on its list of the Top 100 NES Games.

-The Japanese gaming magazine Famitsu gave the game a score of 28 out of 40.
-Famitsu writers compared it as similar to both Ys and The Legend of Zelda.
+In the Japanese gaming magazine Famitsu, some of the writers compared it as similar to both Ys and The Legend of Zelda.
 In December 2005, Nintendo Power ranked the NES release of Crystalis at number 115 in a list of the 200 best games ever to appear on a Nintendo system, the "NP Top 200".
 In a retrospective, Kotaku stated that "Crystalis has flaws, but makes up for it with bold strides in its narrative and gameplay".
 1up.com called it a "hidden Gem" for the NES, and said it was one of the better games inspired by Zelda on the system, contrasting it with Willow, which they said was quite poor.
 Switch RPG called Crystalis "easily one of the best action RPGs from the NES era".

 The Game Boy Color port was not received as favorably, the majority of reviews citing it as an inferior copy, due to reduced screen resolution and altered plot, as well as its being seen as dated compared to more recently made games.
 The music is regarded as one of the port's worst aspects.
 The port was given an 8.0 rating by IGN, however, which denotes an "impressive" game.
 IGN criticized the game for being too linear and having a low difficulty level but praised its large world and visually detailed "cinema cutscenes".
-GameSpot also gave the Game Boy Color port an 8.0, saying of the original NES release: "Crystalis' sheer depth - and the quality of its presentation - was without peer, and it is still regarded as a milestone title in the [action RPG] genre".
+GameSpot also gave the Game Boy Color port an 8.0, saying of the original NES release: "Crystalis sheer depth - and the quality of its presentation - was without peer, and it is still regarded as a milestone title in the [action RPG] genre".